ritengzhang/ritengzhang.github.io/README.md

 ## Research Interest ✏️
 - Interpretability of black box model and its applications (trustworthy, robust, fair AI)
+- Deep learning model Modularity
 - Neural Architecture Search
 - Interpretability in the Context of Large Language Models: Interpretation and Prediction of LLM Capabilities and Emergent Abilities

 ## Branch Specialization Analysis Project 🌳
 The Branch Specialization Analysis Project is a project of my own that will have several stages.
-Currently, it's in the very early stages with a focus on providing baseline and evaluation metrics for branch specialization consistency.
+Currently, it's in the very early stages with a focus on providing baseline and evaluation metrics for branch specialization consistency and exploring the potential of branch specialization in combining the functional and architectural modularity of deep learning models.

 <img src="https://github.com/ritengzhang/ritengzhang.github.io/blob/e4a2a3af80d99f621597987b2ea102a648469d71/branch.png?raw=true" width="320" height="320" alt="Image Alt Text">

-Branch specialization in the context of neural networks refers to the phenomenon where different branches, layers, or segments within a neural network develop or are designed to handle specific types of tasks or process specific kinds of information.
+Branch specialization[3] in the context of neural networks refers to the phenomenon where different branches, layers, or segments within a neural network develop or are designed to handle specific types of tasks or process specific kinds of information.
 In deep learning models, which often consist of complex and layered structures, not all parts of the network contribute equally or in the same way to the final output.
 Instead, certain branches might become more attuned to particular features or aspects of the data.

 Understanding and analyzing branch specialization is crucial for several reasons:
 - It aids in creating more interpretable models, as it becomes clearer what roles different parts of the network are playing.